Add Value To Group Coaching In Your Practice

 *VIP Upgrades* and Private Strategy Calls

-For enhanced accountability, direction and support, it’s a great idea to add an upgrade option for those who desire more support and access.
+For enhanced accountability, direction and support, it’s a great idea to add an upgrade option for any group coaching participants who desire more support and access.
 Depending on the size of your practice, you may want to do this in the form of a group VIP day, which you can hold periodically throughout your program.
 Or consider offering your clients the option to upgrade to VIP access one by one.
 You can offer a set number of VIP private calls as part of your package, or use them as additional offers to deepen their package.
 Be sure to ask permission for sessions to be recorded and later send them to the client for their own records.

 Private Group Forum

-A private group forum can be a great benefit for your group participants that costs you very little time.
+A private group forum can be a great benefit for your group coaching program that costs you very little time.
 With tuition to your group program, you can allow private access to your participants via a private group forum.
 Clients can be as active as they wish.
 Online forums also allow accessibility all hours for your clients to ask questions, ask for feedback and get support whenever they need it.
-This group work can be some of the most powerful and valuable benefits for participants, because they can tap into the strength and masterminding of a group.
+This group work can be some of the most powerful and valuable benefits for participants because they can tap into the strength and masterminding of a group.

 One of the key reasons people opt into coaching is to enhance their accountability to work on their goals.
 When you offer to match people up as accountability partners, it makes it so much easier.
 Depending on the length of your program you may cycle partners every few months, offering your participants the opportunity to work with different people.
 An accountability partnership shares responsibility and co-creates when they will check in with each other to keep each other on track.